aaronpenne/mark-forster-archive/_posts/2010-01-26-do-it-tomorrow-revision-on-its-way.md

 **Author:** Jonlat
 **Date:** January 27, 2010 at 5:44

-Just a quick request, Mark.
-Many of us are using something portable (pocket moleskine or iphone) to carry around with us.
-Our day is full of meetings, traveling, etc....
-You mentioned that you are using an A4 notebook with two columns.
+Just a quick request, Mark.Many of us are using something portable (pocket moleskine or iphone) to carry around with us.
+Our day is full of meetings, traveling, etc....You mentioned that you are using an A4 notebook with two columns.
 Could you please include a small portable notebook in your experiment to see how that would fit in your system?

 ---